Data, privacy and cookies

 When data are collected indirectly, it may be less obvious what data we are collecting, and for this reason, further information is provided below on the collection of cookies and analytic data.

 How we share data

 SEPnet is a network of nine universities in the South-East of England working together to deliver excellence in physics; SEPnet does not have a corporate status of its own.
 Each person working for the network is employed by one of the member universities, and depending on where they work, the data we collect may be received at one or more of the member universities.
 Data may need to be passed from one member university to another for processing, e.g. to enable you to participate in a SEPnet-run event.
-In particular, data may be shared with SEPnet staff including the Director of Outreach and Public Engagement, Outreach Officers, Employer Liaison Director, Employer Engagement Officers, GRADnet Manager and Executive Director.
+In particular, data may be shared with SEPnet staff including the Director of Outreach and Public Engagement, Outreach Officers, Employer Liaison Director, Employability Advisors, GRADnet Manager and Executive Director.
 Data may also have to be passed to non-member bodies providing services to SEPnet, such as an organisation that is providing a course, venue, accommodation or catering.
 This list of data sharing is not exhaustive, but whenever we share data, we will share the minimum required to meet the purpose for which the data were collected.